kaleabmelkie/meseret/README.md

   .catch(err => console.error(`Launch problem: ${err}`))
 ```

-It is recommened to use the `ModelFactory` from meseret.
+It is recommended to use the `ModelFactory` from meseret.
 Although this method is relatively verbose, it provides support for auto-completing mongoose models in IDEs (even deep down to the data level).

 ```ts
 // src/models/tasks.model